 According to media reports, the Conservative Government is giving a cautious welcome to the drop in net immigration.
 The drop in net migration is encouraging for the policy stance of the government, but this is only one set of statistics, and the UK Government is not getting carried away.
 The Government is resolved to continue to make further progress to bring down net migration to tens of thousands.

 The UK Government will continue to reform routes to the UK for non-EU citizens.
 Additionally, utilising the opportunity to control immigration the EU as it begins Brexit Negotiations in the coming weeks and months.
-According to the government, the UK will always welcome those immigrants who contribute to and benefit the British Isles; however, there is no consent for uncontrolled immigration either from EU or outside the EU.
+According to the government, the UK will always welcome those immigrants who contribute to and benefit the British Isles; however, there is no consent for uncontrolled immigration either from the EU or outside the EU.

 Fall in Net Migration and Long-Term Migration Trends